 It is my first battleship kit.
-Built in November 2014.
+I built it in November 2014.

 I found “Random Japanese Warship Details” books, incidentally in the place where I dropped in at Tamiya plastic model factory Shimbashi store after a long absence.
 I wanted to make one naval ship model as expected.
-Because it was recommended on the internet that at first the beginner should make one destroyer somehow, I bought this Kagero, meaning of “filament of air” in Japanese, without anything thinking, just taking the model from the top of the piles of many naval ships in a hobby shop.
+Because it was recommended on the internet that at first, the beginner should make one destroyer somehow, I bought this Kagero, the meaning of “a filament of air” in Japanese, without anything thinking, just taking the model from the top of the piles of many naval ships in a hobby shop.

 There seems to be the part that something like a rubber mat of the antislip called linoleum is spread on the warship, now I’m masking the brown linoleum area.
 As for the color, special color is sold by Creos, but probably it’s OK for mixing wood brown and dark reddish-brown.

 Rain-cover of the porthole, it’s too difficult for me.
 I was not able to adhere neatly.
 If it was 1/700, I think it’s no problem for drilling small holes and paint them black.
-I glued fishing line as the IJN degaussing cable.
-I felt some improvements occurred, anyway….
+I glued the fishing line as the IJN degaussing cable.
+I felt some improvements occurred, anyway…

-Full length is around 17cm, like a size of Magic Marker.
+Full length is around 17cm, as the size of the Magic Marker.
 A size AA battery looks huge.
-I glanced this picture and the middle of the mast detail is brilliant, but carefully watching, it’s box picture!
+I glanced at this picture and the middle of the mast detail is brilliant, but carefully watching, it’s box picture!

 According to the instruction,